Understanding Appraisal Vs. Assessment

 As part of the process, a property appraiser will visit your home, tour the inside of the building, and conduct a thorough review of your home’s current operating state, building materials, improvements, overall size, and general wear and tear.
 They will also compare your real estate holding to other comparable homes in your nearby area.

 After doing this research, and weighing all of these factors, the appraiser will render an estimate on what they believe to be the fair market value of your property.
-(An estimate that you can have a second appraiser revisit and review if you feel this number has been under or overreported.)

 How Do Assessments Work?